gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

 * The Carolan Guitar is a cultural artifact, and recording its story will be facilitated by the relative richness of CIDOC CRM.
 * The CALMA data about computational analysis is appropriately recorded with W3C PROV provenance data
-* The performance data lies somewhere between: there are clear definitive facts about the performance (who, where, when), but also the performance itself has a cultural element and therer may be, for example, views about its curation and reception that are less definitive.
+* The performance data lies somewhere between: there are clear definitive facts about the performance (who, where, when), but also the performance itself has a cultural element and there may be, for example, views about its curation and reception that are less definitive.

 I believe that is important not to allow these different choices to result in provenance "silos" that cannot be connected, so this note is my initial attempt to sketch a way in which both CIDOC CRM and W3C PROV may be used freely, without losing information though use of different terms for common concepts (cf. "you like tomato...", https://www.youtube.com/watch?v=J2oEmPP5dTM - let's *not* call the whole thing off!).
 In this note, I aim to articulate points of contact between the different standards in a way that can be used to assist coverage of capture (using terms from either) and recovery of information.